grd2cpt

 • V Verbose operation.
 This will write CDF(Z) estimates to stderr.
 [Default is silent.]

-• W or wrap or categorical : – wrap=true | wrap=:w
+• W or categorical : – categorical=true | categorical=:w

 Do not interpolate the input color table but pick the output colors starting at the beginning of the color table, until colors for all intervals are assigned.
 This is particularly useful in combination with a categorical color table, like "categorical".
-Alternatively, use wrap=:w to produce a wrapped (cyclic) color table that endlessly repeats its range.
+Alternatively, use categorical=:w to produce a wrapped (cyclic) color table that endlessly repeats its range.

 • Z or continuous : – continuous=true